GatorGauge/GatorGauge/README.md

 The folfer defaults to a directory named 'repos' which will be created upon running the get command.

+## Features

+GatorGauge is a fully featured program.
+Upon running a help menu will be provided for user convienience.
+Help commands include: ...
+GatorGauge allows users to download and analyze all labs, reflections, and practicals or select sets, including a specific student's work or specific labs, parcticals, and/or reflections.
+The analyzed information is displayed for users in an eary to read visual graph.

 ## Execution

 ### Run GatorGauge